SanketCoder01/splitwise/email-templates.md

         <div class="footer">
             <p>🇮🇳 <strong>विकसित भारत @2047</strong></p>
             <p>PM Internship & Resume Verifier<br>
-            Ministry of Corporate Affairs, Government of India</p>
+            Ministry of EDUCATION, Government of India</p>
             <p>This is an automated email.
 Please do not reply to this email.</p>
         </div>
     </div>